pymupdf/PyMuPDF-Optional-Material/docs/point.rst

    .. attribute:: unit

-      Result of dividing each coordinate by ``abs(point)``, which is a vector of length 1 pointing in the same direction as the point does.
+      Result of dividing each coordinate by ``abs(point)``, the distance of the point to (0,0).
+This is a vector of length 1 pointing in the same direction as the point does.
 Its x, resp. y values are equal to the cosine, resp. sine of the angle this vector (and the point itself) has with the x axis.

       .. image:: img-point-unit.jpg